During pregnancy, some tests can check whether a baby might have a

 Certain means you are sure about something.

-whether your baby has the condition.
+whether your baby has a condition.
 It tells you if your baby has a lower or higher chance of having the condition.

 If your baby has a higher chance of a condition, you'll be offered a diagnostic test that gives a more definite "yes" or "no" answer.